Minnesota's environmental learning centers

 There's more to do than at any luxury resort: yoga, high-ropes courses, climbing walls, ski trails, nature hikes, canoeing, skiing and snowshoeing on wooded campuses that include lakes and trails.

-and private foundations, and serve the public at large as well as Minnesota schoolchildren.
+private foundations, and serve the public at large as well as Minnesota

-Audubon Center of the North Woods: This center near Sandstone in eastern Minnesota, on Grindstone Lake three miles from the Willard Munger State Trail, has a high-ropes course, zip line and indoor climbing wall, all of which can be sampled free during the fall open house.
+Osprey Wilds Environmental Learning Center: This center, formerly Audubon Center of the North Woods, is near Sandstone in eastern Minnesota, on Grindstone Lake three miles from the Willard Munger State Trail.
+It has a high-ropes course, zip line and indoor climbing wall, all of which can be sampled free during the fall open house.
 The 535-acre campus has seven miles of trails.

 It offers a Women's Wellness & Adventure Weekend in October and late April or early May; a Winter Family Escape during the December holidays, with sleigh rides, dog-sledding, sking, snowshoeing, star-gazing and winter survival skills; a candlelight ski, snowshoe and skate in February; and a Birding Festival in early June.